Aadulrehman/HD-Wallpapers/README.md

 2. **Browse and Discover**: Start browsing and discovering high-definition wallpapers from various categories.

-3. **Add to Favorites**: Save your favorite wallpapers by clicking the "Add to Favorites" button.
+3. **Add to Favorites**: Save your favorite wallpapers by clicking the "Heart" icon.

 4. **Offline Mode**: Enjoy previously viewed wallpapers even when you're offline.